 Save time by not over-teaching topics your child already has mastered and not over-assigning work problems or activity.
 Most text books, especially math, include ample review of previously taught topics in case a child in an institutional setting missed it.
 Almost all texts include excessive exercises for "seat work" to keep the class busy while the teacher roams the room to help those struggling.

 Often the first few chapters of a textbook (like math) are review of last year's topics, and the last few chapters are a quick look ahead to next year (but will be covered in full next year).
-Skip those review chapters or look-ahead sections completely or only cover the topics in them which your child is fuzzy on or which is new material.
+Skip those review chapters or look-ahead sections completely or only cover the topics in them which your child needs review or is ready for new material introduction.
 Giving the chapter test as an assessment tool can help you figure out if your child has any gaps in material previously covered without having to re-teach the whole chapter.

-This could be as simple as an expandable folder with separated pockets for each subject that "catches" the school work during the year as it is completed.
-Or it could be a folder which holds a photocopy of the table of contents of each textbook used that year with a checkmark or note in the margin of what your child has completed (and even when, and possibly a grade), you might add to this a list of books read, and a copy of any unit plan completed.
+This could be as simple as an expandable folder with separated pockets for each subject that "catches" the school work as it is completed.
+Or it could be a folder which holds a photocopy of the table of contents of each textbook used that year with a check mark or note in the margin of what your child completed (and even when, and possibly a grade).
+You might add to this a list of books read, and a copy of any unit plan completed.